 The Romans first produced window glass in the 1st century AD.
-They already set bottles for wine, which were hardly used for storage due to their fragility.
-Tonglasses like the amphorae, The oldest wine bottle The world of content is exhibited in a museum in Speyer.
-It was found in a Roman tomb and dates from the 4th century AD.
-By the way, the age of glass can be determined by ion beam analysis.
+They also already set bottles for wine, which were hardly used for storage because of their fragility.
+To this end, pottery vessels such as the amphorae, The oldest wine bottle The World of Content is exhibited in a museum in Speyer.
+It was found in a Roman tomb and dates back to the 4th century AD.
+Incidentally, the age of glass can be determined by ion beam analysis.
 This can be manipulations and wine adulteration when selling old and more expensive vintages be revealed.
-This service is provided by the London Wine Trade House Antique Wine Company at.
+Related to this service is the London Wine Trade House Antique Wine Company on.

 From the 14th century was in Venice produced luxury glass exported worldwide.
 Glass was an absolute luxury item and silver drinking glasses were considered ordinary.
-At that time, bottles wrapped in straw in Florence were already being used to transport wine, but glass was still too fragile.
+At that time, straw-wrapped bottles in Florence were already being used to transport wine, but glass was still too fragile.
 The majority continued to serve this purpose casks or containers made of other materials such as stoneware or tin.
-It was not until the beginning of the 17th century that it was possible to produce more resistant bottles in England because of the use of coal-fired ovens and thus high heat.
+It was not until the beginning of the 17th century that it was possible to produce more resistant bottles in the UK due to the use of coal-fired ovens and thus high heat.
 Here, in 1675, the production of lead crystal was discovered.
 Now industrial bottles of various shapes and sizes have been produced.
 For the expansion and storage of wine today glass containers of 25 to 65 liters are used as an alternative to small wooden barrels.
 See also the topic under bottles. glass corks and wine vessels,